Creating Project Remotely

 - In the dialog box that opens, choose Python or Django project type.

-- In the Interpreter field, select the desired remote interpreter from the drop-down
+- In the Interpreter field, select the desired remote interpreter from the drop-down list.

 Note that your remote interpreter is unable to sync a project outside of the mapped folders.
 If your project is located outside of the mapped folder, a red message is shown, until you specify the project location within the mapped folder.